simonefagini/Fluo-for-Rhino/commands/README.md

 7. Run Custom Command<br>
 It may require to run the command from the Rhino Python Editor one first time. :warning:

-You can then place all other `customCommands_cmd.py` files inside of the newly created plug-in folder stored at:
+You can then place all other `customCommands_cmd.py` files inside of the newly created plug-in folder at:
 ```plaintext
 C:\Users\UserName\AppData\Roaming\McNeel\Rhinoceros\8.0\Plug-ins\CustomPlugin{12345678-abcd-1234-efgh-567890abcdef}
 ```